 Can I make a living as an underwater cameraman?

 A career in wildlife film-making, and specifically underwater filming, can be every bit the dream job that you might imagine it to be.
 It can also be incredibly challenging and competitive.
 Whereas it was a very niche job when I started out 20 years ago it is much more accessible now and the competition, and quality, is much higher.
 You will need to draw on multiple qualities to carve out a living.
 Just being a good cameraman is not enough, you’ll need to be a good businessman and be flexible, patient and good natured in often tough circumstances!
 If you have a good few of those qualities then there’s a good chance you can make a decent living out of this game.
 It’s unlikely you’ll be rich but you’ll have a creative job that takes you to some of the most beautiful places on our planet.

 What camera should I buy?

 There are so many cameras on the market now that take amazing images.
 It’s a great time to be in the motion picture acquisition business.
 The downside is that cameras are improving so quickly they are often obsolete within a short period of time.
-Assuming that a full-blown Red Weapon and Gates housing is out of your financial reach then just buy the best camera and housing that you can afford.
+Assuming that the latest Red or Arri camera and Gates housing is out of your financial reach then just buy the best camera and housing that you can afford.
 Broadly speaking you can separate cameras into cinema cameras (with large sensors – usually super 35mm -and a shallow depth of field) and video cameras (with smaller sensors and a larger depth of field).
 Many small format cameras now have big cinema sized sensors and take amazing images for around $1000.

 As of writing this (April 2017) I think the best value for money is in compact mirrorless or DSLR cameras.
 Something like the Sony a6500 or Panasonic GH5.
 You can often find last years model with a housing for a reasonable price on eBay or the excellent Wetpixel classifieds.